-The Data Standards Body has released what is expected to become the initial binding data standards for the Consumer Data Right regime.
-The version 1.0.0 release of the Consumer Data Standards (CDS) represents the baseline for implementation in accordance with the rules and phasing timetable made by the Australian Competition and Consumer Commission (ACCC).
-You can follow the progress of discussions in support of Version 1.0 on GitHub.
+The Data Standards Body has released what is expected to become the binding baseline of the standards for the Consumer Data Right (CDR) regime.
+The version 1.2.0 release of the Consumer Data Standards (CDS) represents the current baseline for implementation in accordance with the rules and phasing timetable made by the Australian Competition and Consumer Commission (ACCC).
+You can follow the progress of discussions in support of Version 1.2.0 on GitHub.

-As the CDR regime enters the testing phase in preparation for February 2020, we will continue to utilise GitHub for maintenance of the CDS in a pilot of our published operating model with participants in the CDR ecosystem.
+As the CDR regime enters the testing phase in preparation for a 1 July 2020 launch, we will continue to utilise GitHub for maintenance of the CDS in a pilot of our published operating model with participants in the CDR ecosystem.

 The DSB looks forward to ensuring the standards continue to evolve and incorporate new innovations.
 As they progress to become a reality for Australian consumers, we are committed to working with all CDR participants to build a strong and useful ecosystem.